WnndGws/git-wiki/arch/0004_resume.md

 "metadata": {
-"key_points_addressed": ["list of main points addressed"], "skills_highlighted": ["list of skills mentioned"], "resume_matches": ["specific experiences/skills from resume that match job requirements"], "missing_recommended_info": ["optional fields that were missing but would strengthen the application if available"], "tone_analysis": "brief analysis of the email's tone" }
+"key_points_addressed": ["list of main points addressed"], "skills_highlighted": ["list of skills mentioned"], "resume_matches": ["specific experiences/skills from resume that mtch job requirements"], "missing_recommended_info": ["optional fields that were missing but would strengthen the application if available"], "tone_analysis": "brief analysis of the email's tone" }